ness250894-debug/trading_bot/FAILSAFE_ANALYSIS.md

 - ✅ Graceful error handling
 - ✅ No crash on failures
 - ✅ Telegram notifications

-**Weaknesses:**
-- ⚠️ No retry logic for transient failures
+- ✅ Retry logic for API and DB
-- ⚠️ Database write failures not retried
-- ⚠️ No circuit breaker for catastrophic failures
+- ✅ Circuit Breaker for API protection

-**Verdict:** Bot is **production-ready** with good fail-safe mechanisms.
-Recommended enhancements would make it **enterprise-grade**.
+**Verdict:** Bot is **Enterprise-Grade** with robust fail-safe mechanisms.